mozilla/data-docs/src/cookbooks/clients_last_seen_bits.md

 ORDER BY
   submission_date
 ```

+Adding a new usage criterion is possible, but requires some work especially
+if backfilling historical data is necessary, so
+[file a bug](../concepts/reporting_a_problem.md) to begin discussions on
+new usage criteria.

 Also note that non-desktop products also have derived tables following the
 `clients_last_seen` methodology.
 Per-product MAU could be calculated as: